vp817/RakNetProtocolDoc/README.md

 # RakNet Protocol Documentation

 This is the latest RakNet protocol documentation.
-It includes information on the data types used in the protocol and details about each packet and their associated fields.
+It includes information on the data types used in the protocol and details about each packet and other things.

-## Contributing

-You can contribute by making this look/be better or fix a typo or maybe add more things that isn't added here.

-And you can also do the todos.

-## DOC-START

 ```mermaid
 graph TD;